andrevidela/Research-report/Thesis/index.md

                   ValOnce (S v)
 ```

-However looking at the AST for pattern match clauses we see that it does not carry any information about the original value that was matched:
+However looking at the AST for pattern matching clauses we see that it does not carry any information about the original value that was matched:

 ```haskell
 ConCase : Name -> (tag : Int) -> (args : List Name) ->
                  CaseTree (args ++ vars) -> CaseAlt vars
 ```

+Indeed, the `Name` we see refers to the constructor we’re matching on, and not to the variable name we are inspecting.

-Thankfully this reference can be found  earlier in the `CaseTree` part of the AST.
+Thankfully this reference can be found  earlier in `CaseTree` :

 ```haskell
   public export